 Vintage Clothing Mysteries

 The Vintage Clothing mysteries offer a compelling blend of suspense and style.
 In every book, the memorable characters, twisty plots, and delectable fashions are beyond fabulous.
-Highly recommended, especially for those who like a little couture with their crime. – Cynthia Kuhn, Agatha award-winning author of the Lila Maclean Academic Mysteries and Styling Texts: Dress and Fashion in Literature
+Highly recommended, especially for those who like a little couture with their crime. – Cynthia Kuhn, Agatha award-winning author of the Lila Maclean Academic Mysteries and co-editor of Styling Texts: Dress and Fashion in Literature

 There’s no dressing up murder.